Glossary definitionBrowse the neighboring terms

 Direct Preference Optimization (DPO)

-A simpler alternative to RLHF that trains a model's preferences by comparing pairs of good and bad answers directly, skipping the need to build a separate reward model.
+A simpler alternative to reinforcement learning from human feedback (RLHF) that trains a model's preferences by comparing pairs of good and bad answers directly, skipping the need to build a separate reward model.

 Builder example